Festering wounds of CAA protests keep citizenship issue alive in Assam | Politics

 ''The BJP uses CAA as a political tool, particularly during elections, and it has not framed the rules as it wants to keep the 'foreigners' issue' alive in Assam.
 What's worse is that the party has brought a communal angle through the Act with its narrative 'Hindu khatre mein hain' (Hindus are in danger),'' AJP president Lurinjyoti Gogoi told PTI.

-The CAA has made the Assam Accord and the National Register of Citizens (NRC) irrelevant, he claimed. ''The Centre must give constitutional safeguards to Assam like those accorded to other northeastern states against further settlement of 'foreigners' as those who came after 1971 – Hindu 'Bangladeshis' or others – cannot be rehabilitated in our state,'' Raijor Dal working president Bhasco de Saikia said.
+The CAA has made the Assam Accord and the National Register of Citizens (NRC) irrelevant, he claimed. ''The Centre must give constitutional safeguards to Assam like those accorded to other northeastern states against further settlement of 'foreigners','' Raijor Dal working president Bhasco de Saikia said.

 ''We are firm on our opposition to the Act which we consider to be a part of the BJP's communal politics and if they frame the rules, the 'foreigners' should be taken to other states,'' Saikia said.